formdatacom/formdata-docs/docs/form-descriptors/logic.md

 {{ true_value if condition else false_value }}
 ```
 If `condition` has a truthy value, then `true_value` is returned.
 Otherwise, `false_value` is returned.
-If expressions can also skip the `else` part, and then they will not output anything if the condition isn't met.
+`if` expressions can also skip the `else` part, and then they will not output anything if the condition isn't met.
 ```text
 {{ true_value if condition }}
 ```